CalumLonie/velogames-ultimate-team/README.md

 I write the results of each race as databases saved in CSV files.
-These files are read into a Python code, and each combination is tested to see if it is within the credit limit and its points total calculated.
+These files are read into a Python code (VUTfinder), and each combination is tested to see if it is within the credit limit and its points total calculated.
 If the combination's points total surpasses the current best, its composition, cost total and points total are saved in variables.
 Once all the combinations have been evaluated, the best team's rider composition is outputted into a text file, along with how much it cost and scored.

-For most of the races, the number of combinations to evaluate (especially if the teams have 9 riders) is high, leading to long (several hours) run times.
-To speed this up, I wrote some SQL files, which would sort through the results and remove the lower-scoring riders, who would not be in the best team.
-I used two types of filtering, depending on the event type.
+However, before I do this, I first thin down the database to keep only the riders that are likely to end up in the best team.
+Doing this significantly reduces the number of possible combinations, and so massively improves runtime.
+The database is read into the VUTfiltering code, where two types of filtering are used.

+- Logical filtering: each team has a set number of riders, meaning only this number of riders is needed for every cost value.
+A 6 rider team means only the top 6 scoring riders for each cost value could ever be picked.
 - Ratio filtering: only keep riders who have a points to cost ratio above a threshhold.
-- Logical filtering: used for the Grand Tour races.
-Because you are limited in the number of riders to pick from each class, for each cost only keep the best scoring (2 All Rounders, 2 Climbers, 1 Sprinter, 3 Unclassified + 1 each for the Wildcard) of riders.

 Extra files and folders: